 - Adequate training attested to by current or former teacher whose recommendation letter must be signed and received by March 9, 2018.

 - A video recording* submitted by the application deadline.

-- Submit a $50 non-refundable application fee paid by credit card, or PayPal at www.redlandsbowl.org, or by check made out to Redlands Bowl Performing Arts and sent to 168 S. Eureka St. Redlands, CA 92373.
+- Submit a $60 non-refundable application fee paid by credit card, PayPal, or by check made out to Redlands Bowl Performing Arts and sent to 168 S. Eureka St. Redlands, CA 92373.

 *VIDEO RECORDING REQUIREMENTS

 The recording must show the applicant performing a concerto movement or piece for soloist and orchestra from memory.
 The piece you would audition with or a piece suitable for performance on the Redlands Bowl stage is preferable.
 It does not need to be with orchestra, it can be with piano accompaniment.
-It must be no longer than 15 minutes.
+It must be no longer than 10 minutes.
 The recording should be uploaded to a video sharing site like YouTube.
-You may send the video links to firstname.lastname@example.org.
-You may also mail a DVD submission to Redlands Bowl Performing Arts, 168 S. Eureka St. Redlands, CA 92374.
+Please email video links to email@example.com.
 Any materials submitted will not be returned.

-The video submissions will be reviewed and applicants will be contacted by Friday, April 7, 2017, as to whether they will be invited to compete on Sunday, April 23, 2017.
+The video submissions will be reviewed and applicants will be contacted by Friday, March 16, 2018, as to whether they will be invited to compete in person on Saturday, April 21, 2018.

 DATE AND PLACE FOR PRELIMINARY AND SEMI-FINAL ROUNDS:

-Assignment of preliminary round competition time slot will be given on or before April 7, 2017.
+Assignment of preliminary round competition time slot will be given on or before Friday, March 23, 2018.
 Please be present 30 minutes before your scheduled appointment.
 Upon arrival, all entrants must check in at the registration desk for further instructions.
-Results of the preliminaries will be posted between 5:00 and 5:30 p.m.
-It is the responsibility of the semi-finalists to report at the registration desk at 6:45 p.m. for the semi-final round.
+Results of the preliminaries will be posted between 4:30 and 5:00 p.m.
+It is the responsibility of the semi-finalists to report at the registration desk at 5:45 p.m. for the semi-final round.
 No visitors are permitted during preliminary round; however, the semi-final round is open to the public.
-Five winners will be chosen to compete in the Grand Finals performance at the Redlands Bowl on July 11, 2017.
+Five winners will be chosen to compete in the Grand Finals performance at the Redlands Bowl on Tuesday, June 26, 2018.

-Total preliminary round time per contestant is 15 minutes
+Total preliminary round time per contestant is up to

-Instrumental repertoire must be a movement from a concerto or piece for soloist and orchestra, with available orchestrations for standard orchestra, no shorter than 8 minutes, and no longer than 15 minutes.
-If the entire work fits into the time limit, that is acceptable.
+Instrumental repertoire must be a selection from a concerto or piece for soloist and orchestra, with available orchestrations for standard orchestra.
+If the entire work/movement fits into the time limit, that is acceptable.

-Vocal repertoire must be a substantial concert piece for soloist and orchestra.
+Vocal repertoire must be a selection(s) from the standard opera/operetta repertoire.
 Vocalists may perform more than one piece depending on selection(s) and time.
 Selections must be memorized and in the original language.

 Applicants are permitted to audition on works for any size orchestra.
 Winners may be asked, however, to prepare a different piece suitable for the performance with a chamber size orchestra.
 RBPA encourages applicants to keep this in mind when selecting repertoire.
 Applicants may perform the same piece at the preliminary round as in the semi-final round.
 During the semi-final round contestants will be asked to perform their best five minutes from their audition selection.
 Performance and music selections of the winners shall be subject to review by RBPA.
 The pieces performed on the Grand Finals Concert will be chosen by the competition management based on the repertoire listed on the application.